-- (a) is dishonest, fraudulent, corrupt, including bribery or other activity in breach of this Policy; - (b) is illegal activity (e.g. theft, violence, harassment or intimidation, criminal damage to property or other breaches of state or federal law); - (c) contravenes the Corporations Act 2001 (Cth) (Corporations Act) or the Australian Securities and Investments Commission Act 2001 (Cth) and any other law administered by the Australian Securities and Investments Commission (ASIC) and/or Australian Prudential Regulation Authority (APRA); - (d) constitutes an offence against any other law of the Commonwealth that is punishable by imprisonment for a period of 12 months or more; - (e) is prescribed by regulation; - (f) is unethical or in breach of the Group's policies (e.g. dishonestly altering company records or data, adopting accounting practices that are questionable or wilfully breaching the Company's Code of Conduct or other policies or procedures); - (g) amounts to an abuse of authority or position; - (h) may cause financial loss to the Group or damage its reputation or be otherwise detrimental to the Group's interests; - is potentially damaging to the Group, an employee of the Group or a third party, such as unsafe work practices, environmental damage, health risks or abuse of the Group's property or resources; - (j) involves harassment, discrimination, victimisation or bullying (other than personal work-related grievances, which are to be addressed in accordance with the Group's Workplace Grievance Policy, as defined in the Corporations Act); - (k) any misconduct or improper state of affairs or circumstances which may cause loss to the Group or be otherwise detrimental to the interests of the Group including any breach of the Group's Anti-bribery and Corruption Policy, negligence, default, breach of trust and breach of duty, in relation to any Group entity; or - (I) represents a danger to the public.
+- 1. Is dishonest, fraudulent, corrupt, including bribery or other activity in breach of this Policy; - 2.
+Amounts to misconduct in relation to tax affairs; - 3.
+Is illegal activity (e.g. theft, violence, harassment or intimidation, criminal damage to property or other breaches of state or federal law); - 4.
+Contravenes the Corporations Act or the Australian Securities and Investments Commission Act 2001 (Cth) and any other law administered by the Australian Securities and Investments Commission (ASIC) and/or Australian Prudential Regulation Authority (APRA); - 5.
+Constitutes an offence against any other law of the Commonwealth that is punishable by imprisonment for a period of 12 months or more; - 6.
+Is unethical or in breach of the Group's policies (e.g. dishonestly altering company records or data, adopting accounting practices that are questionable or wilfully breaching the Company's Code of Conduct or other policies or procedures); - 7.
+Amounts to an abuse of authority or position; - 8.
+May cause financial loss to the Group or damage its reputation or be otherwise detrimental to the Group's interests; - 9.
+Is potentially damaging to the Group, an employee of the Group or a third party, such as unsafe work practices, environmental damage, health risks or abuse of the Group's property or resources;

+- 10. Involves harassment (including sexual harassment), discrimination, victimisation or bullying (other than personal work-related grievances, which are to be reported to your Manager) or the People and Culture Manager, as defined in the Corporations Act; - 11.
+Any misconduct or improper state of affairs or circumstances which may cause loss to the Group or be otherwise detrimental to the interests of the Group including any breach of the Group's Anti-bribery and Corruption Policy, negligence, default, breach of trust and breach of duty, in relation to any Group entity; or - 12.
+Represents a danger to the public.